Registration and Academic Status

 Withdrawal from the University

-If a student is enrolled in one or more inter/intra-session ("minimesters") or summer terms and chooses to withdraw, all current and future in progress courses for the entire semester will be dropped.
+If a student is enrolled in one or more inter/intra-session ("minimesters") or summer sessions and chooses to withdraw, all current and future in-progress courses for the entire semester will be dropped.
 The student will be ineligible to register for courses for the remainder of that semester.

 For university policy regarding withdrawal, see the Texas A&M University Student Rules.

-Texas A&M may also use email for official communications.
-It is each student’s responsibility to claim his/her Texas A&M University email account and to check that account on a frequent and consistent basis.
+Texas A&M may use email for official communications.
+It is each student’s responsibility to claim their Texas A&M University email account and to check that account on a frequent and consistent basis.